 Can I apply with Monzi if I have bad credit?

 Yes!
-Monzi pairs bad credit applicants with lenders all the time!
+Monzi knows more than a few lenders willing to offer bad credit loans!
 If your credit report contains missed payments or defaults, we can still try to help.

 Our system asks for your bank details.
 Therefore, we can access copies of your bank statements.
 Lenders use your statements when assessing.
 Moreover, lenders can use your statements to get an idea of your:

 - financial habits